 Admission of International Students

 International students may apply to the University of Hawaiʻi at Hilo either as a graduate from high school or as a transfer student from another college or university.
-International applicants must fulfill all requirements for admission as well as comply with the regulations of the United States Department of State and the U.S. Department of Homeland Security.
+International applicants must fulfill all requirements for admission as well as comply with the regulations of the United States (U.S.) Department of State and the U.S. Department of Homeland Security.

 All documents, forms and/or test scores, should be received by June 1 for the Fall semester and November 1 for the Spring semester.
-Applicants who require the F-1 or J-1 student visa are encouraged to submit complete applications by May 1 for Fall and October 1 for Spring.
+Applicants who require a F-1 or J-1 student visa are encouraged to submit complete applications by May 1 for Fall and October 1 for Spring.

 Applicants whose native language is not English may choose to submit the results of the EIKEN, IELTS, SAT/ACT, TOEFL, Duolingo or an equivalent national examination taken in their home country.
 Information about the TOEFL may be found at www.toefl.org, at local United States embassy or consulate offices, or by writing directly to Test of English as a Foreign Language, Box 899, Princeton, New Jersey 08540, USA.
 Applicants who meet the academic admission requirements and have demonstrated English proficiency may be admitted directly into a degree program at the University.
 Applicants who meet the academic admission requirements and have not demonstrated English proficiency, as well as those who choose not to submit test scores, will be admitted first to the UH Hilo English Language Institute (ELI).